 Not every pillow is created equal, either.
 You might decide that the pillow you’ve selected for sleeping on just isn’t good enough when you need the upper back, neck and head support while sitting up in bed, reading.
 V-shaped pillows are really good for this, and they give perfect support for those happy days when your partner brings you breakfast in bed (and, perhaps when there’s a hungry baby that needs breastfeeding).

 What kind of filling is best for your dream pillow?
-If you tend to wheeze and sneeze because of allergies and house dust mites, it’s wise to opt for a hypo-allergenic stuffing, which is synthetic, rather than filled with feathers or down.
+If you tend to wheeze and sneeze because of allergies and house dust mites, it’s wise to opt for a hypo-allergenic stuffing, which is synthetic, rather than filled natural fillings.
 Microfibres do a very good impression of feathers though, and won’t have the sneezy elements.

 When to replace?
 It’s a matter of personal taste and wear and tear levels, of course, not to mention budget, but it’s wise to replace your synthetic duvet every three years.
 If your quilt has feathers inside, you can make it last about five years.

 Duvet warmth is measured in togs

 The higher the tog rating the warmer the duvet, so a tog rating of 3.0 to 4.5 means lightweight, which is good for summer.
 For spring or autumn a 7.5 to 12 tog rating is ideal and cold winter weather requires a 13.5 to 15.0 tog value.

 An all-season duvet combines two duvets together in a single cover.
 When the weather gets warmer you simply detach one part of the duvet and put it into storage.